sillelien/s3-filesystem/README.md

+Note experimental, use at your own risk :-)

 Creates am S3 backed filesystem using yas3fs which can then be mounted by other Docker containers for fun and profit.

-Try it in fig using a fig.yaml
+Try it in fig using a fig.yml

 ```yaml